 “There are many great teachers and mentors who have shaped my life.
 One who is in my thoughts often is my high school photography teacher.
 Simpson Cloyd was a gruff World War II veteran from Kentucky.
 For anyone who was willing to learn, he didn’t care when the bell rang or when the school day was over, and he treated us like grownups.
 He instilled in me a love of images and cameras and photography, and of the science and technology behind it.
 I still feel it today, every time I pick up a camera or take a picture with my phone.”

-Steve Drummond leads NPR's education reporting project, NPR Ed, which launched in March 2014.
+Steve Drummond heads up two teams of journalists at NPR: NPR Ed, which launched in March 2014, provides deeper coverage of learning and education and extending it to audiences across digital platforms; as well as Code Switch, which covers race and identity across the network, and in an award-winning weekly podcast.
+Drummond brings to these initiatives more than 20 years' experience covering education issues, and nearly two decades at NPR in a variety of roles.
+Prior to this assignment, he was the network's Senior National Editor.
 Drummond joined NPR in 2000 as an editor on the national desk.
 In 2003, he became the senior editor of All Things Considered.
 He returned to the national desk in 2004 to edit coverage of poverty and welfare, education, religion, and crime and punishment.
 From 2007 through 2013, he was NPR’s Senior National Editor and oversaw domestic news coverage and a team of more than 60 reporters, producers and editors in Washington, DC, and 18 bureaus around the country.
 Before joining NPR, Drummond spent six years as a senior editor and writer for Education Week, and has been a reporter with The Tampa Tribune and The St. Petersburg Times in Florida and at the Associated Press in Detroit.
 He has written for a variety of publications including The Detroit News, The Detroit Free Press, The New York Times, and Teacher magazine.
 After getting a graduate degree in education, Steve also worked as middle and high school teacher.
 At NPR his work has been honored with many of journalism's highest awards, including three Peabody Awards, two Alfred I. DuPont-Columbia University awards, the Robert F. Kennedy Journalism Award, and the Edward R. Murrow Award.
 Drummond holds a bachelor's degree and two master's degrees, in journalism and education, from the University of Michigan.
 In the fall of 2013 he was a Ferris Professor of Journalism at Princeton University.

-“My favorite teacher ever was my high school science and math teacher John Pearce.
-Astronomy (including building our own telescope, and hand ground, with infinite precision, the lens and it was insanely powerful.)
-Calculus (which I almost flunked and talked him into teaching me a solo course in non-Euclidean geometry—it was a progressive boarding school.)
-And he taught a class called Natural Science, that was an environmental science class before it’s time, where he taught us. that everything is related.
-So much of what he taught us turned out to be so many years later, foreshadowing theories about ozone depletion and global warming and dependence on coal and oil.
-I still marvel at what he taught me; the mathematical formulas, plain sense botanical observations, and reflection on the composition of air, fire, water, not be simplistic, as a full scale laboratory involved (chemistry was a prerequisite before you could take this course) and also involved the splendor of wild-life and nature of 70 acres of South Woodstock, Vermont and the observation of four very distinct seasons.
+“My favorite teacher ever was my high school science and math teacher, John Pearce.
+Astronomy (including building our own telescope, and hand grinding, with infinite precision, the lens—and it was insanely powerful).
+Calculus (which I almost flunked but then talked him into teaching me a solo course in non-Euclidean geometry—it was a progressive boarding school).
+And he taught a class called Natural Science that was an environmental science class before its time, wherein he taught us that everything is related.
+So much of what he taught us turned out to be true so many years later, foreshadowing theories about ozone depletion and global warming and dependence on coal and oil.
+I still marvel at what he taught me; the mathematical formulas, botanical observations, and reflections on the composition of air, fire, and water, with a full scale laboratory involved (chemistry was a prerequisite before you could take this course).
+His class also involved the splendor of wild-life and nature of 70 acres of South Woodstock, Vermont and the observation of four very distinct seasons.
 Our final exam was to sit in the woods for four hours and write about everything we saw and how it all related to each other.
 'Everything is related'—John Pearce”

 Amy Ephron is the author of the award-winning and bestselling A Cup of Tea.
 She is also a contributor and contributing editor at Vogue and Vogue.com.
 The Castle in the Mist is her first novel for children.
 She lives in Los Angeles with her husband and any of their children who stop by.